DKochetkova/goBarber/README.md

 # GoBarber

-Some technologies and tools used so far on this project:
+Some technologies and tools used for this project:

 - Node.js
 - TypeScript